 Research is vital to the college’s mission as a premier, urban, academic, collegial nursing community that is engaged in transforming health-care delivery and health-care policy, and promoting wellness from rural to urban communities, for patients in need of prenatal care to elder care.

 Graduate and undergraduate students work alongside nursing faculty in creating bold and effective solutions for advancing local, national and global health.
 But our national and global perspectives and research expand the reach and relevancy of our work in key areas of nursing research and health care:

 College of Nursing faculty are leaders in research, theory, teaching and practices in geriatric health care – a field that’s rapidly expanding its relevance, impact and employment opportunities as baby boomers age and life expectancies increase worldwide.
 New faculty and students with an interest in geriatrics might work closely with the Self Management Science Center.

 Through the College of Nursing and the Center for Global Health Equity, research efforts are focused on achieving health equity.
-Leaders in Global Health have expertise in HIV/AIDS prevention, maternal, reproductive and child health, gender-based violence and women’s empowerment, examining and addressing social, economical and political determinants of health on a global level, with a major focus on East Africa, Southern Africa, and Southeast Asia.
+Leaders have expertise in HIV/AIDS prevention, maternal, reproductive, and child health, gender-based violence, and women’s empowerment examining and addressing social, economical, and political determinants of health on a global level, with a major focus on East Africa, Southern Africa, and Southeast Asia.